EA SDS Training My Bookings My Learning Portal More

 COURSE DETAILS:

-Training can be viewed any time suitable to the participant up to 31/08/2025.
+Training can be viewed any time throughout the school year.

 It is an online course and details will be included in the confirmation email on how to access training.